Using Grinder Bit To Make Holes

 - If you can’t find a tray big enough, simply dab water on with your left hand throughout the drilling/engraving process so that it doesn’t get hot and break.

-Drilling a hole in stained glass with a Dremel
+Drilling a hole in stained glass with a Dremel with a flexible drive

 - Turn the drill on.
 The fastest speed is best for drilling holes.